Ted's Math World A "Black Box" Challenge

 Rooting Out the Facts

-Various methods for iterative calculation of square root are prodigiously documented, but I am confident that you have not seen this one previously.
+Various methods for iterative calculation of square root are prodigiously documented, yet I am confident that you have not seen this one previously.

 You may recognize this old Babylonian formula, which approximates sqrt(n) from estimate e: